HugCls/GHRM/README.md

 # GHRM

-2024-04-12: "Nature is pleased with simplicity.
-And nature is no dummy." - Isaac Newton
+2024-04-13: "Failure is an option, fear is not." - James Cameron